"""

 :rtype: bool

-Writes the image ``im`` to ``filename`` using cv.imwrite(), with **kwargs
+Writes the image ``im`` to ``filename`` using cv.imwrite(), passing any

-passed as options.
+keyword arguments as options.
 The file type is taken from the extension in

 ``filename``.